guillermocalvo/test/docs/README.md

 > [!NOTE]
 > There is also a lightweight version of this library, intended for small projects and embedded systems.
-> [exceptions4c-lite][EXCEPTIONS4C_LITE] is a header-only library that provides the
+> [exceptions4c-lite][EXCEPTIONS4C_LITE] is a header-only library that provides the core functionality of exceptions4c
-> core functionality of exceptions4c in just one header file.
+> in just one file.

 ## Defining Exception Types

-Create meaningful exceptions that reflect problematic situations.
+Create meaningful exceptions that reflect problematic situations in your program.

 @snippet pet-store.c exception_types

-A program must define the types of errors that can be raised and handled.
+An exception type is [a simple structure](#e4c_exception_type) with an optional supertype and a default error message.

 > [!NOTE]
-> Exception types may have a supertype, creating a hierarchy, where a more specific type can be built upon a more
+> Exception types create a hierarchy, where a more specific type can be built upon a more generic one.
-> generic one.

 # Basic Usage